fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 In this lab, we will cover the following topics:

--   Monitoring RabbitMQ\'s behavior
+-   Monitoring RabbitMQ's behavior

 -   Using RabbitMQ to troubleshoot itself

--   Tracing RabbitMQ\'s ongoing activity
+-   Tracing RabbitMQ's ongoing activity

--   Debugging RabbitMQ\'s messages
+-   Debugging RabbitMQ's messages

 -   What to do when RabbitMQ fails to restart